The Amateur Championship – 2026 Preview & Results

 Amongst the 13 withdrawals were highly ranked Miles RUSSELL (USA) and Árni Gunnlaugur SVEINSSON (ISL) who were both successful in Final Qualifying for next week’s U.S. Open Championship which is being played at Shinnecock Hills G.C.

 Ties for the last qualifying places will be decided by a sudden death play-off.
-However, alternate spots, due to subsequent late withdrawals from the Championship over the weekend, will be decided by a card count back from PQ.
+However, reserve / alternate spots, due to subsequent late withdrawals from the Championship over the weekend, will be decided by a card count back from PQ.

 In previous years the number of playing spots derived from PQ have been – 30 (2022), 34 (2023), 43 (2024) and 31 (2025).